flowcean/flowcean/docs/getting_started/new_project.md

 According to these questions flowcean offers different learning environments (offline, incremental and active).
 To decide what kind approach you need see (link).

-In this examle we a simulation that requires a floating point value as input and returns a value as output (randomly chosen in this case).
+In this example we a simulation that requires a floating point value as input and returns a value as output (randomly chosen in this case).
-The objective of the learning process is to to predict the output based on the simulation's input value.
+The objective of the learning process is to predict the output based on the simulation's input value.

 The best fitting flowcean environment for this simulation is an ActiveOnlineEnvironment.
 This type of environment requires a learning algorithm that is able to perform active learning e.g.